Information and tickets

 Availability of toilets

 We measure the availability of our toilets into service.
-Avanti provided 99.4% of toilets operational into service during 2022/2023.
-To help us understand our toilet performance, we remotely monitor performance data and use the feedback on toilets from our customer surveys.
+Avanti provided 99.0% of toilets operational into service during 2024/25.
+To help us understand our toilet performance, we remotely monitor performance data to aid control decisions and use the feedback from our customers to understand where to make improvements.

 Customer satisfaction survey